Casino Royale: Stynen’s unrealised sculpture garden

 By Emerald Liu

-The city council of the seaside town Oostende organised a competition for its new casino-kursaal in 1945.
-A design by Antwerp architect Léon Stynen was chosen as the winner the following year.
-Not entirely surprising, given that he was considered a prominent name by that time in his career and had previously designed casinos for Knokke, Chaudfontaine, and Blankenberge.
+The city council of the seaside town Oostende organised a competition for its new casino-kursaal in 1945, and a design by Antwerp architect Léon Stynen was chosen as the winner the following year.
+Stynen was a prominent name by that time, having previously designed casinos for Knokke, Chaudfontaine, and Blankenberge.

-Stynen is considered one of Belgium’s most influential architects, his career spanning from the early 1920s till the late 1970s, leaving behind a varied body of work.
-During this time he was not only active as an architect but also as an urbanist, designer and lecturer.
-After receiving his education in the beaux-arts traditions at the Antwerp Academy, he won a competition to design a war monument in the coastal town of Knokke at the age of twenty-three.
-The following years were dedicated to designing houses and apartments in the Art Deco style, in keeping with his traditional background.
+He is considered one of Belgium’s most influential architects, with a career spanning from the early 1920s till the late 1970s, leaving behind a varied body of work.
+During this time, he was active as an architect, urbanist, designer and lecturer.
+After receiving his education in the beaux-arts traditions at the Antwerp Academy, he won a competition to design a war monument in the coastal town of Knokke, at the age of twenty-three.
+In keeping with his traditional background, the following years were dedicated to designing houses and apartments in the Art Deco style.

-It was not until 1925 when he would reach an architectural epiphany while visiting the Exposition internationale des arts décoratifs et industriels modernes in Paris, alongside his friend René Guiette.
-There he discovered the work of Perret, Mallet-Stevens and Le Corbusier, which led Stynen to immerse himself in the ideas and idioms of the avant-garde.
-Examples of this transitional period towards modernism can be seen in the Verstrepen Residence (1927) and the Knokke Casino (1928).
-For the latter he revised his original monumental design for a more modern approach favouring transparency, pure lines and spatiality – the presence of symmetry still underscoring his roots in the beaux-arts style training.
+In 1925, while visiting the Exposition internationale des arts décoratifs et industriels modernes in Paris alongside his friend René Guiette, he discovered the work of Perret, Mallet-Stevens and Le Corbusier.
+This encouraged Stynen to immerse himself in the ideas and idioms of the avant-garde.
+A transitional period towards modernism can be seen in his Verstrepen Residence (1927) and the Knokke Casino (1928).
+For the latter, he revised his original monumental design with a more modern approach, favouring transparency, pure lines and spatiality – underscored by the presence of symmetry from his roots in the beaux-arts.

-From the 1930s onwards Stynen was very much in demand for private buildings as well as cultural institutions, such as the Ostend casino-kursaal.
-The modernist Ostend casino, with its semi-circular glass wall, offers splendid views of the promenade and the North Sea, creating a sense of openness and interaction between the exterior and interior.
-Had the architect been given a complete carte blanche, the proposal would have included a circular floorplan with central stage and rooftop sculpture garden.
-The collaboration with artists such as painter Paul Delvaux and sculptor Oscar Jespers luckily did receive the council’s seal of approval and came to fruition.
-The choice of Portland stone – used in major public buildings such as St. Paul’s cathedral in London or the United Nations headquarters in NYC – compliments the coastal casino and cultivates an evocative atmosphere.
-The limestone formed in a marine environment becomes a perfect canvas for the sky’s reflection, its porous patterns decorating the building’s façade.
-With his work, Stynen tried to achieve a harmony between landscape and building, engaging the environment within the architecture.
+From the 1930s, Stynen was in high demand for private buildings as well as cultural institutions, such as the Ostend casino-kursaal.
+The modernist casino’s semi-circular glass wall offers views of the promenade and the North Sea, and creates a sense of openness and interaction between exterior and interior.
+The limestone is a perfect canvas for the sky’s reflection, its porous patterns decorating the building’s façade.
+Stynen tried to achieve a harmony between landscape and building, engaging the environment with the architecture.

-In his 1945 draft for the Ostend casino, Stynen – who was the son of a sculptor – proposed a rooftop sculpture garden.
+In his draft for the Ostend casino, Stynen – who was the son of a sculptor – proposed a rooftop sculpture garden.
 It was designed to enhance coincidental social interactions; one of his hallmarks was to create spaces in which circulation becomes an experience rather than an activity resulting from happenstance.
-Circulation spaces become staying spaces, their design germinates social interactions that lend themselves to lingering.
-This effect is especially reflected in the first sketch, where the fluid outlines of the visitors mimic those of the sculptures.
-The layout of the unmaterialised garden steers the gaze towards a monumental sculpture piece at the end and draws the eye beyond towards the horizon.
+Circulation spaces become staying spaces, their design germinates interactions that lend themselves to lingering.
+This effect is particularly clear in the first sketch, where the fluid outlines of the visitors mimic those of the sculptures.
+The layout of the unmaterialised garden steers the gaze towards a monumental sculpture piece at the end and draws the eye beyond, towards the horizon.

 His sketches relay a sense of surrealism and dualism.
 The feeling of containment against the backdrop of an endless sky.
 An interesting dialectic results from the curious pairing of the chaotic antics a casino offers, and a space provided for contemplation.
-With Stynen’s attention to detail, he invites the visitor into a different realm, a different universe.
-His unrealised rooftop garden is a representation of that, leading the visitor to transition from the hubbub of the kursaal to the peaceful contemplation area of outdoor sculptures.
+Stynen invites the visitor into a different realm, a different universe.
+His unrealised rooftop garden is a representation of that, leading the visitor to transition from the hubbub of the kursaal ,to the peaceful contemplation area of outdoor sculptures.